Rolls-Royce Nene: Service use

 The Nene doubled the thrust of the earlier generation engines, with early versions providing about 5,000 lbf (22.2 kN), but remained generally similar in most ways.
 This should have suggested that it would be widely used in various designs, but the Gloster Meteor proved so successful with its Derwents that the Air Ministry felt there was no pressing need to improve upon it.
 Instead a series of much more capable designs using the Rolls-Royce Avon were studied, and the Nene generally languished.

 A total of twenty-five Nenes were sold to the Soviet Union as a gesture of goodwill - with reservation to not use for military purposes - with the agreement of Stafford Cripps.
 Rolls-Royce were given permission in September 1946 to sell 10 Nene engines to the USSR, and in March 1947 to sell a further 15.
 The price was fixed under a commercial contract.
 A total of 55 jet engines were sold to the Soviets in 1947.
 Seventeen Soviet engineers trained at the Rolls-Royce factory in Derby in 1947 to maintain and repair the engine.
 The Soviets reneged on the promise to not use it for military purposes, and reverse engineered the Nene to develop the Klimov RD-45, and a larger version, the Klimov VK-1, which soon appeared in various Soviet fighters including Mikoyan-Gurevich MiG-15.

 Pratt & Whitney acquired a licence to produce the Nene as the Pratt & Whitney J42, and it powered the Grumman F9F Panther which first flew in November 1947.

 The Nene was used to power the first civil jet aircraft, the Nene Viking, a modified Vickers Viking, the single example of which first flew on 6 April 1948 from Wisley Airfield.

-It was briefly made under licence in Australia for use in the RAAF de Havilland Vampire fighters.
+It was briefly made under licence in Australia for use in the de Havilland Vampire fighters operated by the RAAF.
 It was also built by Orenda in Canada for use in 656 Canadair CT-133 Silver Star aircraft from 1952.

-Hispano-Suiza in France built the Nene under licence as the Hispano-Suiza Nene, with limited production before concentrating on the larger Rolls-Royce Tay/Hispano-Suiza Verdon.
+Hispano-Suiza in France built the Nene under licence as the Hispano-Suiza Nene, with a limited production run before concentrating on the larger Rolls-Royce Tay/Hispano-Suiza Verdon.